gvcgo/gvc/Readme.md

 The reason to create GVC is for more convenience and a better UI(maybe TUI more pricisely).

 However, this never becomes the end of the story.
 After the version-management for Go has been implemented, an idea for managing other languages flashes across my mind.
-Therefore, GVC started to support version-control and auto-installation also for Java/Python/NodeJS/Flutter/Julia/Protoc/Rust/Cpp/Vlang/Typst.
+Therefore, GVC started to support version-control and auto-installation also for **Java/Python/NodeJS/Flutter/Julia/Protoc/Rust/Cpp/Vlang/Typst**.

-At this point, GVC becomes General Version Controller.
+At this point, GVC becomes **General-Version-Controller**.

 And the story still continues.

-Auto-installation for Visual Studio Code(VSCode) and NeoVim is adopted.The WebDAV support is also introduced for saving config files from VSCode/NeoVim to user's netdisk(eg. jianguoyun.com).
+Auto-installation for Visual Studio Code(**VSCode**) and **NeoVim** is adopted.The **WebDAV** support is also introduced for saving config files from VSCode/NeoVim to user's netdisk(eg. jianguoyun.com).
 So, you can rebuild your Development Environment using these files on any machine.

 Besides, GVC also support [asciinema](https://asciinema.org/) terminal recording, browser data management, counting lines of code, etc.

-Finally, GVC becomes something just like a **scaffolding tool for local development environments management**.
+Finally, GVC becomes something just like a **Scaffolding Tool for local development environments management**.

 ---------
 ## What's supported?